brainboxdotcc/DPP/CONTRIBUTING.md

 5. Ensure that you do not break any existing API calls without discussing on Discord first!
 6. Be sure to follow the coding style guide (if you are not sure, match the code style of existing files including indent style etc).
+7. Your PR must pass the CI actions before being allowed to be merged.
+Our PR actions check that the build will compile on various platforms before release and makes precompiled versions of the library.
+8. If you are on the discord server for the project and your PR is accepted, let a moderator know and we will grant you the 'Contributors' role.